Avaiga/taipy-doc/docs/manuals/userman/versioning/index.md

 ## Modes

 Taipy requires a *mode* to run.
 A mode corresponds to how Taipy behaves at runtime regarding old entities instantiated in previous runs.
-There are three runtime modes that can be used when running a Taipy application.
+There are different runtime modes that can be used when running a Taipy application.

 - In development mode (default mode), Taipy drops all old entities before running the application.